christianityorigins/website/essays/_posts/2016-05-01-introduction-to-ethnic-religions.md

 You can learn more about your specific "Pagan" traditions and rituals here: \[[link](https://ecer-org.eu/organisations/)\] and here: \[[link](https://salonvert.eu)\]

 *Christianity is a subversion of Celtic Druidism, filtered through an imperial cult where Julius Caesar took on the Esus \[[link](https://en.wikipedia.org/wiki/Esus)\] role.
 This cult was subverted after the Bar Kohiba revolt.
 See: On the Origins of Christianity \[[link](https://christcuck.org/on-the-origins-of-christianity)\].
-So, christians coming to Paganism, specifically Celtic Druidism, can continue worshiping Esus/Esos/Hesus/Aisus/Iesus and all the other Pagan traditions and rituals that christianity stole \[[link](https://en.wikipedia.org/wiki/Christianity_and_paganism#Pagan_influences_on_early_Christianity)\] .
+So, christians coming to Paganism, specifically Celtic Druidism, can continue worshiping Esus/Esos/Hesus/Aisus/Iesus and all the other Pagan traditions and rituals that christianity stole \[[link](https://en.wikipedia.org/wiki/Christianity_and_paganism#Pagan_influences_on_early_Christianity)\].
+Converting christians to Druidism should be easy as it is the foundation for their religion with the same deity and traditions but without the old testament and proto-bolshevism slave-morality.

 Footnotes: